hybridsjs/hybrids/docs/core-concepts/descriptors.md

 Every assertion of the property calls `set` method (like `myElement.property = 'new value'`).
 Cache value is invalidated if returned `nextValue` is not equal to `lastValue`.
 Only if cache invalidates `get` method is called.

 However, `set` method doesn't call `get` immediately.
-The next access to the property calls `get` method despite the fact, that `set` returned a new value.
-It means, that `get` method takes this value as the `lastValue` argument, use it to calculate `nextValue` and return it.
+The next access to the property calls `get` method, although `set` returned a new value.
+Then `get` method takes this value as the `lastValue` argument, calculates `nextValue` and returns new value.

-The following example shows `power` property using the default `get`, and `set` method, which calculates the power of the number passed to the property:
+The following example shows `power` property using the default `get`, and defined `set` method, which calculates the power of the number passed to the property:

 ```javascript
 const MyElement = {